lesommer/oocgcm/doc/out-of-core.rst

 because it requires a more in-depth understanding of the hardware infrastructure and of the software design.

-So, depending on the language and one the libraries that you use, what actually changes is not your ability to perform your analysis but rather **the time it takes for you to prepare your production code** and eventually reach the scientific result you are after.
+So, depending on the language and on the libraries that you use, what actually changes is not your ability to perform your analysis but rather **the time it takes for you to prepare your production code** and eventually reach the scientific result you are after.

-More generally, there is objective risk for our fields of research if we don't embrace the question of the development of analysis tools that accelerate the above idea-prototype-production-results cycle.
-If the time needed to transform an idea into an efficient production code is too long, we will keep performing only simple and/or routine analyses on our datasets, eventually missing **the potential breakthrough of big-data in earth system sciences**.
+More generally, there is an objective risk for our fields of research if we don't embrace the question of the development of analysis tools that accelerate the above idea-prototype-production-results cycle.
+If the time needed to transform an idea into an efficient production code is too long, we will keep performing only simple or routine analyses on our datasets, eventually missing **the potential breakthrough of big-data in earth system sciences**.

 .. _xarray: https://github.com/pydata/xarray